The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

    vii.
 Use ellipsis (...) only to indicate a pause, as when some tool is running or being intialized

 b.
 Abbreviations and Shortcuts
    i.
-Use single-word versions when well-accepted / well-understood by users+developers.
+Use single-word versions when well-accepted / well-understood by users and developers.
    Examples, stdcell, cutline, wirelength, stdcell, flipchip, padring, bondpad, wirebond, libcell, viarule etc.

    ii.
 Do not abbreviate English words, expand for the sake of clarity.